 ANY OTHER BACKGROUND INFORMATION:

 At the July 11, 2014 IBIS Teleconference meeting we changed “null” to “empty”.
 We also clarified that we require at least one non-white space character.
 We further questioned whether to rule should apply to any branch name.
+Based on the August 1, 2014 IBIS Teleconference meeting feedback, clarifications were made.

 Note, for the Reserved_Parameters section, empty branches are not permitted in ibischk6, Version 6.0.0.
 (An unknown child message is generated.)
-However, an empty branch is permitted for the Model_Specific section.
-In the example below no Error is generated as shown or if “branch” is replaced with an empty string:
+However, an empty branch name is permitted for the Model_Specific section.
+In both examples below, no Error is generated.
+The first example show the branch called “branch_name”.
+The second example replaces “branch_name” with an empty string (a single space or white space):

 (Model_Specific

+(branch_name (xyz (Usage Info) (Type Integer) (Value 1)))

+)

+This second example should be illegal since the branch_name is empty:

+(Model_Specific

-(branch (xyz (Usage Info) (Type Integer) (Value 1)))
+( (xyz (Usage Info) (Type Integer) (Value 1)))

 )

 The additional bullet regarding branches is added.
 This check would have to be added to ibischk6.